 What's Wrong with Cardio for Fat Loss

 Moderate amounts of low-intensity cardio such as walking, hiking, swimming or cycling are health-improving activities.
-What is not beneficial endless hours of extreme spinning, running or hard-core cardio classes.
-Honestly, how many of you got to the point where you couldn't lose weight no matter how much you tried?
+What is not beneficial is endless hours of extreme spinning, running or hard-core cardio classes.
+Honestly, how many of you ever got to the point where you couldn't lose weight no matter how much you tried?

 As I outlined above, exercise has great health benefits.
 The problem is that most people think about cardio as a fat-burning tool.
 I used to be one of them.
 We have been told that this is the best way to burn extra calories, balance calories in vs calories out and exercise as often and for as long as we can... again to burn more calories.

 Let me tell you something: This is a race you cannot win.
 I love running and I even attended a marathon event a few years ago.
 However, based on what I know now, I never use cardio for fat loss because it simply doesn't work.
 Using prolonged cardio for fat loss and burning calories is simply not a sustainable lifestyle for the vast majority of people.
 Below are the reasons you should cut back on cardio:

 1. Chronic cardio (repetitious aerobic training) will make you more hungry and you will likely eat more... unless you force yourself not to eat.
 Increased appetite means that your body feels ravenous after prolonged cardio and will demand those calories back!
 Also, chronic cardio leads to negative changes in anxiety and mood.

 2. Chronic cardio raises the stress hormone cortisol which is responsible for storing fat in the stomach area (visceral fat).
 Long-term elevation of cortisol levels also lead to leptin resistance.
 Leptin plays a role in appetite and body weight regulation and leptin resistance leads to increased appetite and food intake.
 Again, prolonged cardio will make you hungry.